swarupgt/gin-test/README.md

 # gin-test
-A dummy application built using the Gin framework in Go
+A dummy application built using the Gin framework in Go.

 - It's designed to respond to customers of different brands based on the reciever's phone number.
 If they ask for the nearest store, NearestLoc() responds to that. // supported, but no actual implementation.